gvwilson/thirdbit/src/fiction/makers-return/index.md

 "But until his tree grows,
 being in that house is as close to him as any of us will be able to get."
 He kissed the top her head.
-"How about we go have a look together?"
+"How about we go and have a look together?"

+"I should go home and get myself sorted,"
+Maddy said.
+She hugged Sindy.
+"I'll get some biscuits in the oven for you."

 It took them a few minutes to extricate themselves from the gathering.
 Word of Special Leaf's bequest rippled through the crowd as they did so.
 *At least it's something new for Miz Nabbles to be annoyed about,* Sindy thought.

-Gumption joined the Roos on the walk back into town.
-He and Papa Roo talked for a bit about mechanical things, and about what life was like for him as an apprentice in Sandy Bend.
-When they reached Special Leaf's house, he and Maddy exchanged glances.

-"I imagine you two would like a bit of time together," Papa Roo said a little too loudly.
-Maddy rolled her eyes but didn't let go of Gumption's hand.

-"Join us for diner?"
-Mama Roo asked.
-The young goat nodded,
-and after giving Sindy one last hug each, the couple walked away.
+Special Leaf's house—Sindy knew it would always be *his* house for her—was just a couple of blocks from the center of Rusty Bridge.

-Papa Roo tried the door.
+The door was unlocked when Papa Roo tried it.
-"Hm—keys must be for something inside," he said as it opened.
+"Hm—the keys must be for something inside," he said, opening it.
 Sindy hesitated,
 then swallowed the lump in her throat and followed her parents inside.

 Special Leaf's front room was the closest thing Rusty Bridge had to a library.
 The shelves lining the walls were packed with books.
-Others lay in piles on side tables, small slips of paper with scribbled notes tucked between their pages.
+Others lay in piles on side tables, small slips of paper with notes in the tortoise's cramped hand tucked between their pages.
-It smelled of tea, paper, soap, and the heavy wool scarves that the old tortoise had been fond of.
+It smelled of tea, paper, soap, and the heavy wool scarves that Special Leaf had been fond of.

 Papa Roo put his hands on his hips.
 "Well—it's going to take a while to sort all this out, isn't it?"

 "Doesn't have to happen today,"
 Mama Roo replied,
-already sorting books into piles.
+already tidying the piles of books.
 "Sindy,
 why don't you go and see about tea?"